Disclaimer

 -

-This field specifies the vector pointing from the vehicle’s reference point to the middle of the rear axle under neutral load conditions in the vehicle coordinates.
+This field specifies the vector pointing from the vehicle’s reference point to the middle of the rear axle under neutral load conditions.

 SensorData::mounting_position